Ego Is the Enemy Book Summary - Ego Is the Enemy Book explained in key points

 • Managers interested in how the ego impacts our work lives

-About the Author
+About the author

 Ryan Holiday is an American author, media strategist, and bookstore owner.
 He’s also the host of the Daily Stoic podcast.
 His other books include The Daily Stoic, Stillness is the Key, and Courage is Calling.

-Categories with Ego is the Enemy
+Categories with Ego Is the Enemy

-Books like Ego is the Enemy
+Book summaries like Ego Is the Enemy

 People ❤️ Blinkist